Knosper/My-Dear-Imgui-example/README.md

 ## Usage

-After building the project, run the generated executable to start the application and explore the various GUI components implemented with Dear ImGui.
+After building the project, run the generated executable to start the application.

 ## License